passmarked/network/docs/minify.md

 # How do I fix this ?

-Use a build tool (`npm`, `grunt` or `gulp`) to automate the minification of your production javascript and css (but also keep the development files in human readable format).
+Use a build tool (`npm`, `grunt` or `gulp`) to automate the minification of your production javascript and CSS (but also keep the development files in human readable format).
 Alternatively, command-line and online minifiers also exist.

 # Resources